Reese Witherspoon Shares Rare Pics Of Lookalike Daughter Ava To Instagram

-Reese Witherspoon shared a sequence of rare pics to Instagram of her gorgeous lookalike daughter Ava Phillippe in honor of her 20th birthday, with a sweet caption where the Academy-Award winning actress talks about her love and gratitude for the gift of motherhood.
+Reese Witherspoon shared a sequence of rare pictures to Instagram of her gorgeous lookalike daughter, Ava Phillippe, in honor of her 20th birthday.
+She included a sweet caption where the Academy Award-winning actress talked about her love and gratitude for the gift of motherhood.

 The actress said in the touching caption that one of the greatest gifts she has ever received was the gift of being a mother to Ava.
 Ava is the daughter of the actress and her ex-husband, actor Ryan Phillippe.
 The couple also shares a son, Deacon.
-Witherspoon is also a mother to a son named Tennessee, with current husband James Toth.
+Witherspoon is also a mother to a son named Tennessee with current husband James Toth.

-Reese and her daughter are exceptionally close, attending many of the actress’ television and movie premiere’s together.
-But perhaps, even more than all the career accolades she has received throughout the years, Witherspoon is most proud of what she has been able to accomplish as a guiding force in her three children’s lives.
+Witherspoon and her daughter are exceptionally close, attending many of the actress’ television and movie premieres together.
+But perhaps, even more than all the career accolades she has received throughout the years, Reese is most proud of what she has been able to accomplish as a guiding force in her three children’s lives.

-In an interview with Glamour Magazine that was published in 2014, the actress revealed that when asked about when a good time to become a mother was, she gave this iconic response.
+In an interview with Glamour Magazine that was published in 2014, the actress revealed when a good time to become a mother was.

 “I was 23 [when I became a mom].
 I didn’t know what I was doing.
 I was young.
 It was shocking.
 When people ask, ‘When’s the best time to get pregnant?’
 I say, ‘Pick the best day for when your entire life is gonna change.’
-There’s no good time to have your world turned upside down.”
+There’s no good time to have your world turned upside down,” she said.

 View this post on Instagram